 MapsPeople – Showing the way to the global markets

-This post is an excerpt from my upcoming book, Going Global on a Shoestring.
+This post is an excerpt from my book, Going Global on a Shoestring.
 The book includes a number of fresh case stories of which MapsPeople represent what I call The Virtual Global Business.
 A Virtual Global Business doesn’t need remote offices to serve customers in other countries.

 Finding the fastest route from where you are now and being guided to where you want to go next is a problem that we all recognise.
 Route planning and navigation systems that offer the solution to this problem are technologies that have matured and been commoditised dramatically since the US-government in 2000 released accurate GPS signals for civilian use.
 Today, navigation services are available in the dashboard of our cars and as apps on our smartphones.
 Most of us use them on a daily basis, but they all stop delivering their magic when we reach the outer perimeter of our destination.

 Finding your way in a building or a set of buildings can be a real challenge.
 Whether it is locating a specific shop at a factory outlet, finding the place for your MR-scan at 11:30, making sure you’re at the podium in the conference room on time to deliver your keynote, finding your way to the gate for your connecting flight and avoiding your name being called on the airport intercom, or locating the desk in the office that is available right now and for the next four hours.

 Actually, it’s not much of a help if your navigation system brings you to your venue in time only to let you down on the final mile of your journey.